Infineon/mtb-example-wifi-mqtt-radar-presence/README.md

    If you want to use the application for a kit not listed here, you may need to update the source files.
 If the kit does not have the required resources, the application may not work.

-3. In the **Project Creator - Select Application** dialog, choose the example by enabling the checkbox.
+3. In the **Project Creator - Select Application** dialog, choose the **MQTT Human Presence** application from Sensing group by enabling the checkbox.

 4. (Optional) Change the suggested **New Application Name**.